medic/cht-docs/content/en/apps/guides/hosting/4.x/backups.md

 The `.key` file is the private key for TLS certificate.
 It should be safely stored to prevent unauthorized access.
 {{% /alert %}}

-Like the compose files, the TLS certificate files can easily be regenerated or re-downloaded from you Certificate Authority, like Let's Encrypt for example.
+Like the compose files, the TLS certificate files can easily be regenerated or re-downloaded from your Certificate Authority, like Let's Encrypt for example.
 However, you want to have a backup of the at the ready to ease the restore process.

 1. Copy the cert and key files from the nginx container: